BigBIueWhale/openwebui_config/README.md

 Setting `OLLAMA_KV_CACHE_TYPE=q8_0` instead of the default `OLLAMA_KV_CACHE_TYPE=F16` is important to allow qwen models to fit entirely on GPU considering the large context lengths we're using.\
 This setting is only applied when using with `OLLAMA_FLASH_ATTENTION=1`.

+Setting `OLLAMA_NUM_PARALLEL=1` forces Ollama to only allow one loaded model at a time.

 ## Download WebUI Docker Image